How To Feed A Loon

 • Using a whisk, pour the melted butter into the flour mixture.
 Mix until totally incorporated.

-• Slowly add the eggs in one at a time, allowing each addition to be totally incorporated before adding the next.
+• Slowly add the eggs one at a time, allowing each addition to be totally incorporated before adding the next.

 • Add the buttermilk and vanilla.